 - In Auckland, my colleague Axel covered OAuth connections to Microsoft OneDrive, plus other great API-related topics.

-- In the API Workshop in Brisbane, Chris Ong from Redcore presented two great case studies: One about how a university uses our API Gateway technology to manage access, and a banking case study.
+- In the API Workshop in Brisbane, Chris Ong from Redcore presented two brilliant case studies: One about how a university uses our API Gateway technology to manage access, and a banking case study.
 This was also a great opportunity to meet Graham Williamson of Kuppinger Cole on his home turf.

 - At the Melbourne API Workshop, speakers included Peter Jarman from Infosys who spoke about big data, the cloud, and analytics, all API-enabled, plus Leigh Mahoney of ANZ Bank presented about his bank’s APIs.